-- Any procedure to treat failed weight loss for the gastric bypass or gastric sleeve are considered revisional surgery.
-Bypass or sleeve revisional surgery options are currently considered investigational or experimental by insurance providers.
-Some types of revisional procedures are but are not limited to:
+Revisional surgery options are currently considered investigational or experimental by insurance providers.
+Some types of revisional procedures are:

-- Medical and or Surgical complications or malfunction of the LapBand / Gastric Bypass
+- Medical and or surgical complications or malfunction of the adjustable band or gastric bypass

 - Port related complications